Education Outreach Program

-Through the Fortinet Veterans Program, we work with military and veteran non-profit organizations to connect with veterans and military families around the world.
-These non-profits are integral in our effort to help the military community to transition to careers in cybersecurity.
+The program works closely with military and veteran nonprofit organizations to connect with veterans and military families around the world.
+These nonprofits are integral in Fortinet’s effort to help the military community to transition to careers in cybersecurity.

 Focus on Women and Minorities

-The growth of Fortinet’s NSE Training Institute includes partnerships with organizations focused on women and minorities.
-According to the (ISC)2 2020 workforce study, women made up approximately 25% of the study cybersecurity workforce participants and an (ISC)2 minority cybersecurity study indicates minority representation within the cybersecurity profession is 26%.
+The growth of Fortinet’s Training Institute includes partnerships with organizations focused on women and minorities.
+According to the 2021 (ISC)² Cybersecurity Workforce Study, women made up approximately 25% of the study cybersecurity workforce participants and an (ISC)2 minority cybersecurity study indicates minority representation within the cybersecurity profession is 26%.

 Focus on Students